DallasFormulaRacing/software-wiki/docs/onboarding/new-to-CS-or-SE.md

 When most CS/SE students come to UTD, they are presented with an online IDE like [OnlineGDB](https://www.onlinegdb.com/online_c++_compiler) through their classes, and while this does suit the needs of most class here on campus, there should never be a time when you rely on an online IDE for any kind of "large scale" development, or really ever...
 It's best practice to avoid using any online IDEs, primarily from a usability standpoint, but also because a local IDE, such as [VS Code](https://code.visualstudio.com/), has many more useful features when developing anything.

 Something worth considering, is there is a **VAST** variety of IDEs, and not all of them are created equal.
 In essence this means that it's kind of personal preference as to what your favorite environment is, and as such below will be a list of the most commonly used IDEs for all kinds of development.
 (Note, there are many IDEs that are specialized in a specific language, or type of development, but for the sake of this write-up I will only be focusing on lightweight IDEs that work with "any" language.)
-4

-(Below list taken from [Awesome-IDEs](https://github.com/zeelsheladiya/Awesome-IDEs).
+(Below is a list taken from [Awesome-IDEs](https://github.com/zeelsheladiya/Awesome-IDEs).
 I highly recommend checking this list out if you want a larger more specified list of IDEs.)

 | Name | Description | Links | System Support | Fees |
 | ---- | ----------------------------- | --- | --- | --- |